 Potent, competitive, transportable EAAT1-4 inhibitor/non-transportable EAAT5 inhibitor.
-Also available as part of the Excitatory Amino Acid Transporter Inhibitor Tocriset™.

 |Storage||Store at RT|